BillHoweLab/ai-clinic/_services/01-service-office-hours.md

 Clinic staff are available on a weekly basis to help with a variety of issues related to the use of general-purpose AI in research.
 Our staff can help with topics including:

-* Drawing inferences from large corpora of text or images using LLMs
+* Drawing inferences from large corpora of text or images using general-purpose models
-* Estimating error when using LLMs for quantitative analysis
+* Estimating error when using general-purpose models for quantitative analysis
-* Norms for using LLMs in qualitative coding and analysis
+* Norms for using general-purpose models in qualitative coding and analysis
-* Understanding biases and limitations that might arise from using LLMs in research
+* Understanding biases and limitations that might arise from using general-purpose models in research
-* Technical questions related to LLM deployment
+* Technical questions related to deployment
-* Questions concerning the reproducibility of LLM-driven experiments and analysis
+* Questions concerning the reproducibility of AI-driven experiments and analysis
 * Open, transparent, and small-scale alternatives to large, closed models and APIs
 * Estimating the cost of using general-purpose AI to support a project